Skip to main content

 Frequently Asked Questions

-• ACT provides an approximate count of the number of patients meeting the query criteria.
+• ENACT provides an approximate count of the number of patients meeting the query criteria.
 Counts are intentionally approximate (+/-10 for each institution) in order to protect patient confidentiality.
 So, if you run the same query more than once, you will receive slightly different results each time.
 Identifiable patient data is never returned.

-• It depends on the size and complexity of your query, and on the responsiveness of local ACT sites.
-Currently, the ACT web client automatically times out requests that take longer than 3 minutes to return results.
+• It depends on the size and complexity of your query, and on the responsiveness of local ENACT sites.
+Currently, the ENACT web client automatically times out requests that take longer than 3 minutes to return results.
 If your query is timing out, try reducing the number of variables, then adding them back incrementally.
 You can also set a custom timeout for a shorter duration to reduce wait times.

 • In order to remain in compliance with local IRB procedures, all patient recruitment must occur locally, by local clinical investigators.
-ACT is currently developing and testing plug-ins to assist in local re-identification of eligible patients.
+ENACT is currently developing and testing plug-ins to assist in local re-identification of eligible patients.